 A study conducted in 2014 by Contraception journal questioned the device’s efficacy claims.
 Dr. Aileen Gariepy, assistant professor in the department of gynecology and reproductive sciences at Yale School of Medicine, and colleagues used available published data to determine how effective Essure would be under real-world conditions outside of a lab setting.

 Researchers found that nearly 10 percent of women who used Essure could become pregnant.
-That is four times the risk of pregnancy after tubal ligation, or getting tubes tied, which is the more traditional method of permanent birth control in women.
+That is four times the risk of pregnancy after tubal ligation, which is the more traditional method of permanent birth control in women.

 The FDA approved Essure through a fast-track process with the condition that Conceptus follow study participants for at least four to five years following the procedure, The New York Times reported.